bgaechter/cpp-zurich-web/content/posts/A_new_OS_and_safer_Build_System_-_September_Meetup.md

 ---
-title: "A new OS and safer Build System - September Meetup"
+title: "13.09.2023 - A new OS and safer Build System - September Meetup"
 summary: A new OS and safer Build System - September Meetup
 date: 2023-09-13
 weight: 2